swcarpentry-ja/carpentries-coc/topic_folders/for_instructors/current_instructors.md

 #### Other ways to contribute

 There are many other ways you can contribute to the Carpentries beyond teaching workshops.
-These include helping keep lessons updated by becoming a maintainer; helping grow the Instructor pool by becoming a Trainer; contributing to email lists like Discuss or topic- or region-specific lists; serving on committees such as Instructor Development; serving on Task Forces such as CarpentryCon; helping translate our lessons into other languages; running a mentoring group; hosting discussion sessions - the list goes on.
+These include helping keep lessons updated by becoming a maintainer; coordinating Carpentries-based workshops, helping grow the Instructor pool by becoming a Trainer; contributing to email lists like Discuss or topic- or region-specific lists; serving on committees such as
+Instructor Development; serving on Task Forces such as CarpentryCon; helping translate our lessons into other languages; running a mentoring group; hosting discussion sessions - the list goes on.
 You can find a number of contacts for specific areas of work on our [Get Involved](https://carpentries.org/community/) page.